How Much Is Too Much To Drink Before I Drive?

 If the question is “How many drinks may I have before my ability to drive is reduced?” - the answer would be NONE!

 We would rather like to recommend that you DO NOT drink before you drive and that you plan ahead and have a sober designated driver take you home!

 We would like to share the guide provided by the Institute of Alcohol Studies:

 The basic guideline in South Africa is that 2 drinks within 1 hour will put you on/over the legal limit so don’t drink more than this if you will be driving.

-Alcohol can also contribute towards inattentional blindness - the failure to detect unexpected salient objects that appear in the visual field of the intoxicated person.
+Alcohol can also contribute to inattentional blindness - the failure to detect unexpected salient objects that appear in the visual field of the intoxicated person.

 Click Here for the International Study: Blind Drunk: The Effects of Alcohol on Inattentional Blindness

-Study by: Seema L Clifasefi , Melanie K T Takarangi & Jonah S Bergman
+A study by Seema L Clifasefi, Melanie K T Takarangi & Jonah S Bergman

 To conclude - do not drink and drive!